-- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the doors. - The headliner will flex to open above the side doors to allow air curtain deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached near the floor. - Two crash sensors located at the base of the "C" pillars above the wheel house.
+- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the doors. - The headliner will flex to open above the side doors to allow air curtain deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two pressure sensors located in the front doors. - Two crash sensors located on the rocker panel between the "B" and "C" pillars near the floor.